-The Transportation Security Administration discovered a loaded firearm at the Chattanooga Metropolitan Airport checkpoint Monday morning.
+The Transportation Security Administration discovered a loaded firearm at the Chattanooga Metropolitan Airport checkpoint this morning.

-At approximately 10:45 a.m., a loaded Glock .45 caliber handgun was discovered in a passenger’s carry-on bag.
+At approximately 6 a.m., a loaded Kel-Tec .22 caliber handgun was discovered in a passenger’s

-This is the fourth firearm discovered at the security checkpoint by TSA officers at CHA in 2016.
-A total of 10 were found there in 2015.
+This is the seventh firearm discovered by TSA officers at the CHA security checkpoint in 2018.

 A total of 14 were found there last year.